awslabs/service-workbench-on-aws/main/integration-tests/README.md

 ## Intro

-The integration-tests package is for running API tests against all SWB APIs.
+The integration-tests package is used for running API tests against all SWB APIs.
 These tests can run against local and dev environments during development.
 They can also be configured to run automatically as part of a GitHub workflow or CI/CD pipeline.
 Advanced integration tests involve interacting with a provisioned workspace, and require additional setup.